 Libya's media scene is fractured and ever-changing, reflecting the political chaos and infighting of the post-Gaddafi years.

 Media regulation is practically non-existent.
-There are competing "state-owned" media outlets, some using the same names but supporting rival administrations.
+There are competing "state" media, some using the same names but supporting rival administrations.

 Most news outlets are bankrolled by private entities and business interests.
 Many recently-launched media are based abroad and little is known about their backers.